BlueCity Begins U.S. IPO Process WIth $50 Million Filing (Pending:BLCT)

 BlueCity’s recent financial results can be summarized as follows:

-Growing topline revenue
+Growing top line revenue

 High gross profit and growing gross margin